cdktf/cdktf-provider-cloudflare/docs/waitingRoomEvent.java.md

 - *Type:* java.lang.String

-ISO 8601 timestamp that marks the start of the event.
+An ISO 8601 timestamp that marks the start of the event.

-Must occur at least 1 minute before `event_end_time`. **Modifying this attribute will force creation of a new resource.**
+At this time, queued users will be processed with the event's configuration.
+The start time must be at least one minute before `event_end_time`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room_event#event_start_time WaitingRoomEvent#event_start_time}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room_event#event_start_time WaitingRoomEvent#event_start_time}

 ---